-Gooee’s IoT Ecosystem is architected to provide enterprise-grade security.
+Gooee’s IoT Platform is architected to provide enterprise-grade security.

 Users, devices & applications must be identified & authenticated